amartelr/hugo-ananke-site/content/en/post/chapter-10.md

 tags: ["services"]
 title: "Transport & Logistic"
 ---
 Through the Supply Chain Management (SCM) and Quality of Service, we meet our strong commitment of service and innovation.
-The operational control allows we to provide our customers worldwide with service wherever they need and request.
+The operational control allows MMS to provide our customers worldwide with service wherever they need and request.

 {{< figure src="/images/post/transport01.jpg" title="One of the largest fleets of special 10' containers for the offshore industry and remote areas." >}}